junxit/us-congress-bills-114/bill.md

   - **(3)** *Conforming amendments*
     - **(A)** Section 7(f)(1) of the United States Grain Standards Act (7 U.S.C.
 79(f)(1)) is amended by striking “other than at export port locations” and inserting “(other than at an export elevator at an export port location)”.
     - **(B)** Section 16(d) of the United States Grain Standards Act (7 U.S.C.
 87e(d)) is amended by striking “The Office of Investigation of the Department of Agriculture (or such other organization or agency within the Department of Agriculture which may be delegated the authority, in lieu thereof, to conduct investigations on behalf of the Department of Agriculture)” and inserting “The Office of Inspector General of the Department of Agriculture”.
-  - **(4)** *Evaluation of current delegations* Not later than two years after the date of the enactment of this Act, the Secretary of Agriculture shall complete a review of each State agency that, as of the date of the enactment of this Act, has been delegated inspection authority under section 7(e) of the United States Grain Standards Act (7 U.S.C.
+  - **(4)** *Evaluation of current delegations* Not later than 2 years after the date of the enactment of this Act, the Secretary of Agriculture shall complete a review of each State agency that, as of the date of the enactment of this Act, has been delegated inspection authority under section 7(e) of the United States Grain Standards Act (7 U.S.C.
 79(e)) and determine if the State agency is qualified to continue to perform official inspection services at export elevators at export port locations on behalf of the Secretary under such section, as amended by this subsection.
 The Secretary shall conduct the review subject to the requirements of section 7(e) of the United States Grain Standards Act (7 U.S.C.
 79(e)), as amended by this subsection, and a State agency determined to be qualified to continue to perform such official inspection services shall be subject thereafter to such requirements.
 - **(e)** *Continuity of operations* Section 7(e) of the United States Grain Standards Act (7 U.S.C.
 79(e)) is further amended by inserting after paragraph (4), as added by subsection (d), the following new paragraphs:
   > - **(5)** Except in the case of a major disaster, the Secretary shall cause official inspections at an export elevator at an export port location—
   >   - **(A)** to be performed without interruption by official inspection personnel employed by the Secretary or by a State agency delegated such authority under paragraph (2) of this subsection; or
   >   - **(B)** if interrupted, to be resumed at the export elevator by utilizing official inspection personnel employed by the Secretary or by another delegated State agency as provided under paragraph (2) of this subsection as follows:
-  >     - **(i)** Within six hours after the interruption, if the interruption is caused by a State agency delegated such authority under this subsection and the Secretary received advance notice of the interruption pursuant to paragraph (4)(C) of this subsection.
+  >     - **(i)** Within 6 hours after the interruption, if the interruption is caused by a State agency delegated such authority under this subsection and the Secretary received advance notice of the interruption pursuant to paragraph (4)(C) of this subsection.
   >     - **(ii)** Within 12 hours after the interruption, if the State agency failed to provide the required advance notice of the interruption.
   > - **(6)**
   >   - **(A)** If the Secretary is unable to restore official inspection services within the applicable time period required by paragraph (5)(B) of this subsection, the interested person requesting such services at the export elevator at an export port location shall be authorized to utilize official inspection personnel, as provided under section 8 of the Act, employed by another State agency delegated authority under paragraph (2) of this subsection or designated under subsection (f)(1) of this section.